 - + Simply tap to pay with your contactless British Airways Visa Signature Card.
 Just look for the contactless symbol at checkout.
 It's fast, easy and secure!

 - Earn 50,000 bonus Avios after you spend $3,000 on purchases within the first 3 months from account opening.
 Plus earn an additional 50,000 bonus Avios after you spend $20,000 on your purchases within your first year of account opening.

 - Every calendar year you make $30,000 in purchases on your British Airways Visa card, you’ll earn a Travel Together Ticket good for two years.

 - Pay no foreign transaction fees when you travel abroad.

-Even if you don’t spend $20,000 on this card, the initial bonus of 50,000 Avios is enough to snag a domestic business class award ticket on American or even an off-peak Aer Lingus flight to Europe.
+Even if you don’t spend more than $3,000 on this card, the initial bonus of 30,000 Avios is enough to snag a domestic business class award ticket on American or even an off-peak Aer Lingus flight to Europe.
 Last year I booked a ticket to Ireland on Aer Lingus for just 20,000 Avios!
 Not to mention, if you were to spend $30,000 in a year you could also receive a travel together ticket for a companion.

 Another Option for a Companion Pass

 If British Airways isn’t your thing, the Alaska Airlines Visa Signature is also a great choice for domestic travel.
 It offers 30,000 bonus miles after spending $1,000.
 That’s enough for a domestic roundtrip, including Alaska.
 You’ll also get a free checked bag for you and up to six companions on any Alaska or Virgin America flight.

 - + Special Introductory Offer: Buy 1 ticket, get 1 for just the taxes and fees with Alaska's Famous Companion Fare™ Offer.

 - + Earn 3 miles for every $1 spent directly on Alaska Airlines purchases and 1 mile for every $1 spent on all other purchases.